comunica/Article-SSWS2020-AMF/content/evaluation.md

 with number of matching triples below a given result count threshold.
 Next to that, we implemented an optional file-based cache to avoid recomputing AMFs to make pre-computation of AMFs possible.
+Finally, we added support for exposing AMFs in-band with HTTP responses, instead of including them behind a followable link into these responses.

 ### Experimental Setup